 If you’re truly dedicated to your mane, and are already using top of the range products and methods to support and celebrate your locks and skin, the natural next step is a silk pillowcase!

 Don't stop your upgrade at your pillowcase!
 If you tie your hair back during the day or sleep with your hair up, invest in silk scrunchies to help stop breakage from elastic bands too!

-"Use the scrunchie to tie your hair back when it’s windy and at night time to stop hair breakage occurring.
+"Use a silk scrunchy to tie your hair back when it’s windy and at night time to stop hair breakage occurring.
 If you are going to wear your hair up, make sure that you keep the tension in the hair strands very soft – too tight hairstyles pull on the hair at the root and can lead to hair thinning and loss!" - Eva Proudman MIT AIT, Cel's in-house trichologist

 Summary:If you’re starting to notice the subtle signs of aging on your skin, it could be down to the natural decrease in collagen production that comes with getting..

 Summary:Protect yourself and your skin from damage, arm yourself with understanding.
 Unpack the mystery; click here to learn more about free radicals.